sematext/docs/docs/agents/sematext-agent/containers/installation.md

 sematext/agent:latest
 ```

-_[Read](../permission-requirements.md#container-setups) more about why Sematext Agent needs access to host' files and directories._
+_[Read more](../permission-requirements.md#bind-mounts) about why Sematext Agent needs access to host files and directories._

 Besides providing several bind mounts for Docker socket, _procfs_ and journal directory, App tokens are required to ship data to the appropriate Monitoring Apps.
 Sematext Agent will gather data about running processes on the system, basic operating system metrics, machine/instance related information, and ship it to the Infra App token.
 It will also detect active containers and start collecting different container metrics such as memory usage, network I/O statistics, disk throughput, etc.